Chesterfield, Derbyshire: Geography

 Chesterfield lies at the confluence of the River Rother and River Hipper at the Nottinghamshire, Derbyshire and Yorkshire Coalfield, in the eastern foothills of the Pennines.
 It is sometimes described as the "Gateway to the Peak", with the Peak District National Park to the west of the town.

 Nearby areas of the South and West Yorkshire Green Belt can serve to block urban sprawl.
 Other local greenfield frameworks include "strategic gaps" to maintain the openness and landscape qualities of large open areas, and "green wedges" penetrating urban areas with recreational facilities.

-Built-up area
+Urban area

-The Chesterfield built-up area extends outside of the borough boundaries into the neighbouring North East Derbyshire district and includes the town of Staveley and the villages of Wingerworth, Holymoorside, Calow and Cutthorpe.
-It had a population of 113,000 according to the 2011 census.
+The wider Chesterfield Urban Area had a population of 112,664 at the 2021 Census, this included the town of Chesterfield along with its surrounding suburbs and the outlying villages and towns of Wingerworth, Staveley, Cutthorpe and Holymoorside.